Leukoplakia: More than just White Patches in the Mouth

 The Main Characteristics of Leukoplakia

-The way leukoplakia appears and develop vary from person to person.
-Here are the main variations and features you may notice:
+Clinical cases of leukoplakia on the gums and inside the cheeks How leukoplakia appears and develops can vary from person to person.
+Here are the main features you should be aware of:

 1. The Primary Feature: